BMatewos/End-to-End-Movie-Data-Pipeline-Scraping-and-Analysis/README.md

 #### Step 6:Anayzing and Visualizing Results

 After gathering the data, we will clean it by removing duplicates, filling in missing values, and ensuring that all entries have a consistent format.
 Once the data is ready, we will use visualization tools like Matplotlib or Seaborn to create charts and graphs that reveal interesting trends and insights.

+This project can be used for building movie recommendation systems, analyzing cinematic trends, or creating data visualizations that provide meaningful insights into the world of film.